MobileTeleSystems/onetl/README.rst

 .. warning::

-    To run HDFS and Hive tests locally you should add the following line to your ``/etc/hosts`` (file path depends on OS):
+    To run HDFS tests locally you should add the following line to your ``/etc/hosts`` (file path depends on OS):

     .. code::

-        127.0.0.1 hive2
+        127.0.0.1 hdfs

 .. note::